projectcalico/calico/docs/source/l3-interconnectFabric.rst

    BGP post <http://www.projectcalico.org/why-bgp/>`__ for discussion of this topic.
-The project Calico team does not believe that using an IGP to distribute end--point reachability information will adequitely scale in a Calico environment.
+The project Calico team does not believe that using an IGP to distribute end--point reachability information will adequately scale in a Calico environment.
 However, it is possible to use a combination of IGP and BGP in the interconnect fabric, where an IGP communicates the path to the *next--hop* router (in Calico, this is often the destination compute server) and BGP is